-OK, you have an app idea!
+OK, you have a mobile app idea!
 What’s next?
-If you’re using our app name generator, you probably saw that the next step is to give your app a name.
+If you’re using our app name generator, you probably saw that the next step is to find a catchy mobile app name.

 According to Statista, there are 2.5 million apps on the Google Play Store and 1.8 million apps on the Apple App Store.
-Considering the competition, finding a creative app name that will stand out in the app store is essential.
+Considering the competition, finding a creative name that will stand out in the app store is essential.
 It could be the difference between someone downloading your app or downloading your competitor’s app.

-With NameBounce, you can generate creative app name ideas AND register the matching domain name.
+With NameBounce, you can generate cool app name ideas AND register the matching domain name.

 By searching domain availability, you’ll be able to make sure that someone isn’t using your exact name for a similar product.
 Better yet, you’ll have a foundation to deploy your app across more platforms.
 Instagram did this; they started exclusively on iOS, followed by an Android release and a website release.

 After you use our app name generator, look at the filters on our search results page.
 They include a search term filter, a length filter, and a syllable count filter.

 If you want a domain name to promote your new app, click on any of our app name ideas.
 We will double-check that the domain is available.
 After that, you can make your choice, or click on the star to save it to your favorites list!

-Since you came across our app name generator, you likely recognize the importance of a catchy app name!
-The tips below will help you find a name that resonates with your app’s users.
+Since you came across our app name generator, you likely recognize the importance of choosing a catchy name for your app!
+The tips below will help you find a name that resonates with your future users.

 For more detail, check out our How to Name Your Business blog post.
 This post has ten tips that are important for every type of business venture to follow.
 The guide fits perfectly with these app-specific naming tips!